ttarabbia/360-Neurohealth-LogSeq/pages/Vestibular Neuritis.Labyrinthitis.md

 - # Summary
   heading:: true
-	- Inner ear infection that causes inflammation to the vestibular nerve
+	- Vestibular neuritis is caused by an inner ear infection that causes inflammation to the vestibular nerve.
+	- Labyrinthitis-
 	- Inner ear infections are single events >95% of the time.
 - # History/Symptoms
   heading:: true